Dear New Student,

-Please plan to arrive in Des Moines between January 20-22 to attend orientation on Thursday, January 23rd.
-Please submit your Arrival Information Form as soon as you have made your travel arrangements so we know when to expect you (if possible, please send this information at no later than January 1st).
+Please plan to arrive in Des Moines between August 17-19 to attend International Orientation on Wednesday, August 20 and Welcome Week for the rest of the week.
+Please submit your Arrival Information Form as soon as you have made your travel arrangements so we know when to expect you (if possible, please send this information at no later than August 1st).
 If we receive your information form at least two weeks before your scheduled arrival, we will arrange to have someone welcome you at the airport (or bus station).
-If you do not need to be welcomed at the airport, please inform Carlyn Marron at firstname.lastname@example.org.
+If you do not need to be welcomed at the airport, please inform Carlyn Marron at email@example.com.
 Your welcomer will have a packet of information for you when you arrive.
 Among other things, the packet includes orientation and registration information, your room assignment (if you will live on campus), an apartment listing (if you will live off campus), and the schedule for your first few days at Drake.
 If you are not greeted at the airport, you may obtain this packet at the International Center during office hours, Monday through Friday, 8:30 AM - 4:30 PM.

 Please note that there are no currency exchanges at the Des Moines Airport.
 You should have at least $200 US dollars with you when you arrive in Des Moines (in $20 bills or smaller) for meals and local transportation.
 Also, because of the large number of connecting flights students may have in order to reach Des Moines, it is not uncommon for baggage to get delayed en route.
 We suggest you bring at least an extra day's worth of clothing and any essential personal items (medications, etc) with you in your carry-on luggage in the event that your luggage gets delayed.